 Earth is warming up, natural disasters are more frequent and imminent and destructive, and citizens of the world are slowly but steadily inching towards a new found reality about investing in the well-being of their future generations to come.
 The renewable energy share of total final energy consumption gradually increased from 16.6 per cent in 2010 to 17.5 per cent in 2016.
 Although much faster change is required to meet climate goals, in there is a change underway, more so in automobile industry that has witnessed emergence of new players and equations, all set to disrupt a hitherto traditional industry dominated by giants and legacy.

 SparkCharge makes a modular, portable charging unit that can charge an electric vehicle ultra-fast, 1 mile every 60 sec.
 The compact chargers can be delivered to an electric vehicle owner on demand via any service company.
 This creates a mobile on-demand charging infrastructure allowing EV to charge anywhere.
-SparkCharge is a scalable solution that ends EV range anxiety, and creates a charging infrastructure solution at a fraction of the cost, and a much faster implementation rate.

 Emergency roadside services is a huge and growing market.
 And here comes SparkCharge!
 Instead of towing an EV with a dead battery, a service provider can use SparkCharge’s system to charge it up wherever it is.
 “It saves time, money and manpower,” says Josh.
 Using SparkCharge’s portable charging unit, a service provider can charge an EV at a rate of one mile per minute of charging.
 Ina about 10-20 minutes, an EV in distress can be sufficiently be charged to take another day’s journey towards its final destination or make it safe back home

 SparkCharge is partnering with service providers to create an infrastructure where an EV owner can receive range at the push of a button.
 Their charging units are: